Justice is for Everyone.

 Rape and pillage are concepts as old as war itself.
-Certainly war carries with it the idea of gathering the spoils found by those who stand victorious on the battlefield.
-But does sexual violence have to be a part of war?
-And what are the risks and sacrifices involved in ensuring that the legal system provides justice for everyone?
+Certainly, war carries with it the idea of gathering the spoils found by those who stand victorious on the battlefield.
+But sexual violence is a war crime, not collateral damage, and it must be confronted.
+However, the risks and sacrifices involved in ensuring that the legal system provides justice for everyone run deep.